 - 1. Discuss the issue with the principal.
-It may be easily resolved at this level. - 2.
-If circumstances prevent using #1 or if your complaint is not resolved within 5 school days, you may file a grievance.
+It may be easily resolved at this level. - If circumstances prevent using #1 or if your complaint is not resolved within 5 school days, you may file a grievance.
 The grievance must be in writing and on the Student Grievance Form.
-Student Grievance Form can be obtained from the school office or downloaded from the ASD website: www.asdk12.org.
+Student Grievance Form can be obtained from the school office or downloaded from the ASD website: asdk12.org. - 3.
+Complete the student grievance form and forward it to the principal/ designee.
+Be sure to state the exact problem and what you want to happen.

-- 4. Providing technical assistance and support to develop effective parent involvement programs by doing the following: - 5.
-Sharing information and research on parent involvement and effective practices; - a.
-Developing in-service education programs on cultural awareness and parent involvement for teachers, administrators, and parents that will assist in meeting the individual needs of diverse cultural and linguistic populations; and - b.
-Working with colleges and universities that train teachers and administrators to develop effective pre-service programs in school and family connections. - 6.
-Complying with state and federal parent involvement requirements; and - 7.
-Providing ongoing follow-up and evaluation of the parent involvement efforts as required - 8.
-The superintendent or designee will develop a method for measuring and reporting the results of each school's annual evaluation. - 3.
-Complete the student grievance form and forward it to the principal/designee.
-Be sure to state the exact problem and what you want to happen. - 4.
-Grievances must be initiated within five (5) school days of the alleged act and will be concluded within 20 school days except for gender equity grievances. - 5.
+- Grievances must be initiated within five (5) school days of the alleged act and will be concluded within 20 school days except for gender equity grievances. - 5.
 Gender equity (Title IX) grievances can be filed within 30 days of the alleged act and will be concluded within 5 school days of the complaint date.
 Follow the timelines in the student handbook for all other grievances - 6.
 Based on the nature of the grievance, the involved staff member and student must confer for the purpose of attempting to solve the problem.
 All parties must agree to the meeting.
 The principal/designee shall schedule a conference with the staff member, the student and the student's parent/guardian.
 This conference will be facilitated by the principal/designee. - 7.
 If resolution is not acceptable to the grievant, the grievant may appeal in writing to the school's Grievance Committee within three (3) days.
-Check with your school administration to find out about your school's Grievance Committee. - The decision of the Grievance Committee will be rendered in writing to both parties and the administrator within five (5) school days of the date of the committee's final decision. - 9.
+Check with your school administration to find out about your school's Grievance Committee. - 8.
+The decision of the Grievance Committee will be rendered in writing to both parties and the administrator within five (5) school days of the date of the committee's final decision. - 9.
 Either party may appeal the Grievance Committee's decision to the appropriate Executive Director. - For Title IX complaints that are not resolved at the school level, you may contact the Senior Director of Equity and Compliance, who serves as the Title IX Coordinator, at the ASD Education Center, 5530 E. Northern Lights Blvd., Anchorage, AK 99504-3135, (907) 742-4132.